Realasylbek4/allora-offchain-node/README.md

   - Near Zone: More frequent checks with randomization for fair participation
   - Submissions are separated - they must happen within the submission window

+### Random offset

+The node introduces a random offset to the submission time to avoid the thundering herd problem alleviating mempool congestion.

 ## How to configure